Otodus chubutensis

-Otodus chubutensis, meaning "ear-shaped tooth of Chubut", from Ancient Greek ὠτ (ōt, meaning "ear") and ὀδούς (odoús, meaning "tooth") – thus, "ear-shaped tooth", is an extinct species of prehistoric megatoothed sharks in the genus Otodus, lived from Early Miocene to Middle Miocene, between 23 and 11.6 milion years ago.
-Some fossils dated of Late Oligocene were found, and possibly belong to this species, but are in debate.
-Some studies suggest a possible record in Early Pliocene, based in a fossil found with juvenile O. megalodon.
+Otodus chubutensis, meaning "ear-shaped tooth of Chubut", from Ancient Greek ὠτ (ōt, meaning "ear") and ὀδούς (odoús, meaning "tooth") – thus, "ear-shaped tooth", is an extinct species of prehistoric megatoothed sharks in the genus Otodus, lived from Late Oligocene to Middle Miocene, between 28 and 11.6 milion years ago.
 The largest individuals were about 13.5 m long.
-This shark is considered a close relative of the famous prehistoric megatoothed shark O. megalodon.
-However, as is the case with O. megalodon, the classification of this species is disputed.
+This shark is considered a close relative or ancestor of the famous prehistoric megatoothed shark Otodus megalodon.